Ssyba/RasaBankBot/README.md

     - Show the user's registration date(show me my registration date)
     - Show the user's current balance(show me my balance)
     - Show the user's current slots(show my slots) - this is for debugging purposes
-13. Can't use break outside a loop, user is informed there is nothing to break.
+14. Can't use break outside a loop, user is informed there is nothing to break.
-14. When the bot does not know what to do, there is a standard message shown to the user.
+15. When the bot does not know what to do or does not understand, there is a standard fallback message shown to the user.
-15. Transfer funds to another account by account number.
+16. Transfer funds to another account by account number.
-16. Show user bills:
+17. Show user bills:
     - Show the user's bills and total(show me my bills)
     - Show the user's gas bill(show my gas bill)
     - Show the user's electricity bill(show my electricity bill)
     - Show the user's water bill(show my water bill)
     - Show the user's rent bill(show my rent bill)
-17. If users tries to login but is already login, message will be displayed.
 18. Pay bills:
     - Pay my bills(I want to pay my bills)
     - Pay my gas bill(I want to pay my gas bill)
     - Pay my electricity bill(I want to pay my electricity bill)
     - Pay my water bill(I want to pay my water bill)
     - Pay my rent bill(I want to pay my rent bill)
+19. All the users transactions are logged to the transactions table.
+20. User can query transactions by date, type or account number(only for transfers).
+21. Credit cards table is created with prepopulated data that attributes random credit cards to each user.
+22. User can query to see all credit cards or individual ones by credit card number.
+23. The user can also leave feedback that is stored in a feedback table.
+24. A script to create, delete, update, clear and populate with realistic looking data is also available.